FilipeGomesMelo/5AA-Algoritmos-e-Estrutura-de-Dados/README.md

 # 5AA-Algoritmos-e-Estrutura-de-Dados
-Using Dijkstra algoritm to find the shortest path
+Using Dijkstra algorithm to find the shortest path